 3. Opt for structured fabric

-It’s easy to get lost in the sea of great crop t-shirts when you’re at the mall or shopping online clothing stores.
+It’s easy to get lost in the sea of great crop t-shirts when you’re at the mall or shopping online.
 But those tops made with light, airy fabrics are likely to float away whenever you’re in motion.
 Those are perfect to wear at the beach over a bikini top or bralette — but you’ll appreciate something more solid when you’re going about your everyday routine.

 The bold Cabo Crop Top makes an outfit out of your favorite jeans with its eye-catching color and eyelet design.
 Cap sleeves and a stretchy, crochet fabric give this top a specific shape that you won’t have to rearrange constantly.
 Close-fitting knit crop tops have the same effect, too.